kaapana/kaapana/docs/excluded/ug_platform.rst

    :scale: 30%

-Once you have selected your cohort, you can choose and start a workflow in the lower part of the dashboard.
+Once you have selected your dataset, you can choose and start a workflow in the lower part of the dashboard.

 .. figure:: _static/img/dag_tigger.png
    :align: center